Joliezyx/causal_pathway_training/README.md

 Some major results:

 1. Optimal accuracy for 128 cities respected to K (# of clusters), and N (# of neighbor cities that may influence the target city).
+(See Fig.15 in paper)

-2. By choosing the optimal K and N for each city, we draw and concatenate the causal pathways for Beijing PM2.5: Which shows the pollutants are more likely to come from the south-west and north-east.
+2. By choosing the optimal K and N for each city, we draw and concatenate the causal pathways for Beijing PM2.5: Which shows the pollutants are more likely to come from the south and north-east.
 Btw, the cliques in the causal pathways correspond to the locations of major plants in North China.
+(See Fig.14(a)(b) in paper)